-(5) N Nodernize and maintain the application • Best option may be to modernize without migration - Rewriting in a new language adds no net value • Analyzing/understanding the application (slide 20) always adds value - May have done the really useful work already! • Modern assembler and support tools help considerably (slides 30,31) • Application enhancements can be done incrementally - Statements, code blocks, procedures, modules, data structures - Current test suites need no changes • Macro instructions capture repetitive code sequences - Structured-programming constructs are easy to add Legacy y Assembler IBM Corporation 2002, 2003.
-All fights reserved.
-28
+(5) Modernize and maintain the application

+- · Best option may be to modernize without migration - Rewriting in a new language adds no net value - Analyzing/understanding the application (slide 22) always adds value - May have done the really useful work already! - Modern assembler and support tools help considerably (slides 34,35) - · Application enhancements can be done incrementally - Statements, code blocks, procedures, modules, data structures - Current test suites need no changes (a major benefit!) - Macro instructions capture repetitive code sequences - Structured-programming constructs easy to add; simplify maintenance - Reduce the "gap" between abstraction and expression

 Time and energy invested in understanding and documenting an application are always well spent, even if no conversion is intended.
 In fact, the restructuring needed for a prospective conversion may be sufficient to make the original code more maintainable!
-The preparatory actions described in "Preparing for rewriting in a new language" on page 23 may be all that's needed to satisfy most requirements for improved productivity and maintainability.
+The preparatory actions described in "Preparing for rewriting in a new language" on page 25 may be all that's needed to satisfy most requirements for improved productivity and maintainability.
+Rosenbloom comments: "Reusing the logic and data in a legacy system makes use of an existing investment. ...
+The legacy business logic can be used unchanged, with its proven business rules intact.
+Less testing is required than with replacement or replication, since there's far less new code.
+With no code or data replication, there are no problems with data synchronization; all information is synchronized by definition."
+[17]

-Modern technologies can help:
+Modern technologies can help with enhancements to Assembler Language applications:

-- Enhancements to the High Level Assembler and its language can greatly simplify and clarify "legacy" Assembler Language code; we will review these in "High Level Assembler" on page 37. - New tools supporting Assembler Language can provide insights into application behavior, both for individual modules and for applications involving multiple, linked modules, to assist with many types of reorganization.
+- Enhancements to the High Level Assembler and its language can greatly simplify and clarify "legacy" Assembler Language code; we will review these in "High Level Assembler" on page 41. - New tools supporting Assembler Language can provide insights into application behavior, both for individual modules and for applications involving multiple, linked modules, to assist with many types of reorganization.
 Some of these tools have wider uses for other languages and file types, as well.
-"High Level Assembler Toolkit Feature" on page 40 provides a brief overview.
+"High Level Assembler Toolkit Feature" on page 44 provides a brief overview.